facebookTouch ‘n Go Card: Where To Buy, How To Buy, How to Reload & Scams

 In 1997, Malaysian-based company Touch ‘n Go Sdn Bhd launched the Touch ‘n Go services on the Metramac Highway and PLUS Expressways in Malaysia.

-There are different types of Touch ‘n Go cards, and what we’re sharing in this article is the Touch ‘n Go cards that are often used by Singaporeans
+There are different types of Touch ‘n Go cards, and this article shares the ones that Singaporeans often use.

 The most common usage for a Touch ‘n Go card is to pay for highway tolls.

-If you’re driving into Malaysia, you will need to pay an RM20 road charge at the immigration booth, which can only be paid using the Touch ‘n Go card.
+If you’re driving into Malaysia, you must pay an RM20 road charge at the immigration booth, which can only be paid using the Touch ‘n Go card.

 Cash and credit cards are not accepted.